Astera-Finance/astera/tests/echidna/README.md

 216. 🚚
 217. ✅ The `liquidityIndex` should monotonically increase when there's total debt.
 218. ✅ The `variableBorrowIndex` should monotonically increase when there's total debt.
-219. ✅ A user with debt should have at least an aToken balance `setUsingAsCollateral`.
+219. ❌ (L-01) A user with debt should have at least an aToken balance `setUsingAsCollateral`.
 220. ❌ If all debt is repaid, all `aToken` holders should be able to claim their collateral.
 221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
-222. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
+222. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
 223. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 224. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 225. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
-226. 🚧 Repaying or Liquidating a position must result in the same final state.
+226. 🚚
 227. ❌ Rehypothecation: if the external rehypothecation vault is liquid, users should always be able to withdraw if all other withdrawal conditions are met.
 228. ✅ Rehypothecation: farming percentage must be respected (+/- the drift) after a rebalance occured.
 229. ✅ Rehypothecation: The profit handler address must see its balance increase after reaching the claiming threshold.